Dirty Plotte

-Dirty Plotte is a comic book series by Julie Doucet, published by Drawn & Quarterly from 1991 to 1998.
+Dirty Plotte is a comic book series by Canadian cartoonist Julie Doucet, published by Drawn & Quarterly from 1991 to 1998.
+Known for its autobiographical, surreal, and transgressive storytelling, the series explored female experience, identity, and embodiment while influencing a generation of alternative and women cartoonists.

-Most of the oddball stories in Dirty Plotte were autobiographical, often about the struggles of being a woman and being an alternative cartoonist.
-Author Anne Elizabeth Moore summed up the comic this way:

-These were the things that Dirty Plotte was about: the isolation of being a driven female creative; the jealousy in personal relationships that come out of that; the ever-present push from the outside to be maternal and nurturing, but the absolute interior knowledge that that is not your way; and the incredibly shifting sense of gender that a strong, smart woman must feel in order to move about in the world.

 Publication history

+Original minicomics

 Dirty Plotte began as a self-published photocopied zine used to record Doucet's "day to day life, her dreams, angsts, [and] fantasies."
-Doucet published 12 issues of the Dirty Plotte minicomic between 1988 and 1989.

-It was only when Doucet was published in Robert Crumb's magazine, Weirdo, that she began to attract critical attention.
+Her first effort, By the Way (1988), was a one-shot zine distributed for free, followed by the first volume of Dirty Plotte (September 1988–June 1989), which ran for 12 issues.

+The title Dirty Plotte combines the Québécois slang plotte, meaning a woman’s vagina (or the woman herself), with the English word "dirty," signaling both the comic's focus on female experience and its provocative, transgressive engagement with sexuality and bodily subjectivity, while also evoking the English word "plot" to highlight its narrative dimension.

+Early issues had small print runs of roughly 150–200 copies; they ranged from eight to twelve pages and were sold for 25–50 cents.
+Doucet produced the comics while working part-time at a copy shop in Montreal, which gave her access to a photocopier, and she initially released issues on a nearly monthly schedule.
+The early comics were bilingual, containing stories in both French and English, and required readers to navigate her slightly fractured English translations from Quebecois French.

+One of the most notable stories from the original minicomics was the four-page "E: Ni Manique!"
+(Vol. 1, #6, February 1989), later translated into English as “Heavy Flow.”
+The story features Doucet as a gargantuan, enraged version of herself rampaging through the city after running out of tampons.
+Its publication in the Fall 1989 issue of Weirdo, edited by Aline Kominsky-Crumb, introduced Doucet to a wider North American audience and helped establish her reputation outside Quebec.

+The minicomics remain rare and highly collectible, with some issues selling for hundreds of dollars due to limited print runs.

+Drawn & Quarterly full-size title

 Drawn & Quarterly (like Doucet, based in Montreal) began publishing Doucet in January 1991 in a regular sized comic series also named Dirty Plotte.
-Dirty Plotte was the first ongoing solo title published by Drawn & Quarterly.
+It was the first ongoing solo title published by Drawn & Quarterly, helping to establish the publisher’s reputation for innovative, creator-driven comics and making it a central force in the early alternative comics scene.

-Drawn & Quarterly published 4 issues of Dirty Plotte in 1991 (with much of the content being reprints of material that had appeared in the mini), but afterwards new issues were published once per year.
+Drawn & Quarterly published four issues of Dirty Plotte in 1991 (with much of the content being reprints of material that had appeared in the mini), but afterwards new issues were published once per year.
 Doucet played with the title of the series near the end, with individual issues called such things as Purty Plotte and Purity Plotte.

 Many of the autobiographical stories from Dirty Plotte were collected in the trade paperback My New York Diary (Drawn & Quarterly, 1999), which won the 2000 Firecracker Award for best graphic novel.